Behind the Craft: Yo Quiero Yo Puedo - “Soy Criminal”

-This story became news across Mexico last year.
+This story became news across Mexico in 2021.
 We both remember watching and being terrorized at the fact that it was a reality in mid 2021.
 Yo Quiero, Yo Puedo is an amazing organization that is actively working to eradicate this; MediaMonks introduced us with the idea of making a campaign to raise awareness and help get the funds they need to continue to try and change this custom.

 What was the initial brief and how did you transform it into a short film?

 Once MediaMonks reached out, with Oriental Films we created a fictionalized script that would help us reach spectators with a strong message that would be able to generate strong feelings.
 We were told about Angelica’s particular story, how she was forced to be married, escaped and then was punished for running away from violence, rape and other types of abuse, and decided that a particular story is always stronger than a general concept, so we started from there.
 We wanted something more than a drama, so a lot of work went into adding elements of humor that would in no way lessen the impact, and we also believed that a good plot twist is a great tool to make a memorable story.
 After that, the idea to place the spectator’s empathy in whom would later turn out to be the perpetrator of a large injustice seemed like a good way to make people realize how we all contribute to this terrible situation; it is the responsibility of the capable to defend the vulnerable, and that is part of what we wish to convey.